 If you have any doubts regarding the credibility of correspondence you receive, please contact your attorney.
 Your attorney will then advise on whether or not the payment reminder/request is genuine and if any action is required.

 You do not have to use a patent or trade mark attorney.
-However, the protection and use of designs is a complex area of law, and therefore there are distinct advantages to using a professional.
+However, the protection and use of designs is a complex area of law.
+Therefore there are distinct advantages to using a professional.
 For example, a design registration based on poorly-prepared and/or chosen representations or images can be effectively worthless.
-Therefore, if a design registration is important to the success of your business, we highly recommend that you engage a Chartered Patent Attorney or a Chartered Trade Mark Attorney.
+If a design registration is important to the success of your business, we highly recommend that you engage a Chartered Patent Attorney or a Chartered Trade Mark Attorney.

 Our invoices are made up of three main elements.